 As each drive letter is born on a server, the operating system creates the corresponding hidden share, for example D$, E$ and F$.
 It's often handy to connect to the root of a drive when you're not sure of the precise whereabouts of a file you need from a remote machine.

 In a nutshell, hackers and robot computer attacks exploited these hidden shares, forcing Microsoft to take the ruthless approach and disable Windows 8.1 Administrative shares by default.
 Actually, this about-turn for built-in share accessibility started with Vista and continued with Windows 7, but at first few people seemed to notice.

 For security reasons shares such as Admin$ or C$ are no longer created by default on Windows 8.1 client machines.
 While there are work-arounds they are klugey, thus a better solution may be Remote Desktop Connection.

-Author’s Note: This article updated to Windows 8.1 from Guy Thomas’s “Windows 8 Administrative Shares”.
+Editor's Note: This article is updated to Windows 8.1 from Guy Thomas's "Windows 8 Administrative Shares."